open-ephys/acq-board-docs/source/User-Manual/Troubleshooting.rst

         **Check that the board is connected to USB3.0:**

-        3. Enter :code:`-v -d 0403:601e | grep "bcdUSB"`.
+        3. Enter :code:`lsusb -v -d 0403:601e | grep "bcdUSB"`.
 The output should be 3.x for USB3.
 Ignore any other messages that might appear when running this command:

         .. code-block:: console

-            $ -v -d 0403:601e | grep "bcdUSB"
+            $ lsusb -v -d 0403:601e | grep "bcdUSB"
             bcdUSB              3.10

         - If the output says 2.x, then connect the board to a 3.0 USB port.

         **Check that the board permissions are properly configured:**

-        4. Enter :code:`ls -l /dev/bus/usb/XXX/YYY` where XXX is the Bus number and YYY the Device number.
+        4. Enter :code:`ls -l /dev/bus/usb/XXX/YYY` where XXX is the Bus number and YYY the Device number found in step 2 above.
 The output should start with :code:`crw-rw-rw-`.

         .. code-block:: console